MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-update-process-for-office-365-proplus.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
 ms.assetid: 936cda26-41f9-45b5-a1f9-f9e1f485d23b
 description: "Unlike earlier versions of Office, individual security updates and other updates for Office 365 ProPlus aren't available on Windows Update.
-Instead, every time that updates are released — usually the second Tuesday of each month — Microsoft creates an updated version of Office 365 ProPlus and puts it on the Internet.
+Instead, every time that updates are released — usually the second Tuesday of each month — Microsoft creates an updated version of Office 365 ProPlus and puts it on the internet.
 This updated version contains all the updates for that month, in addition to all updates from previous months.
-Each updated version of Office 365 ProPlus is available on the Internet for 12 months.
+Each updated version of Office 365 ProPlus is available on the internet for 12 months.
 After 12 months, that specific version is no longer supported."
 ---

 # Overview of the update process for Office 365 ProPlus

 Unlike earlier versions of Office, individual security updates and other updates for Microsoft 365 Apps aren't available on Windows Update.
-Instead, every time that updates are released — usually the second Tuesday of each month — Microsoft creates an updated version of Microsoft 365 Apps and puts it on the Internet.
+Instead, every time that updates are released — usually the second Tuesday of each month — Microsoft creates an updated version of Microsoft 365 Apps and puts it on the internet.
 This updated version contains all the updates for that month, in addition to all updates from previous months.
-Each updated version of Microsoft 365 Apps is available on the Internet for 12 months.
+Each updated version of Microsoft 365 Apps is available on the internet for 12 months.
 After 12 months, that specific version is no longer supported.

 > [!IMPORTANT]
 > Because individual updates aren't available for Microsoft 365 Apps, you can't use Windows Update, Windows Server Update Services (WSUS), or Microsoft Endpoint Configuration Manager to download and apply individual updates to Microsoft 365 Apps.